Mayonnaisu/simple-comic-translator/docs/config.md

 "enable": true                  // enable or disable merging, including IMAGE_SPLIT
 ```

+> [!TIP]
+> You can disable image merging if your comics don't have splitted text areas (paged format).
+Well, even if it is left enabled when there's no splitted text areas, it can still work fine.
+It's just that the output images will be splitted differently from the original images.

 ### DETECTION
 ```jsonc
 "confidence_threshold": 0.3,     // minimum detection score: 0-1